poom10510/MonsterClicker/README.md

 **LSP Liscov Substitution Principle**

-- Archer, Caster and Warrior are subclass of Ally class. they have Action(Player player, Enemy enemy) that difference work in each class
+- Archer, Caster and Warrior are subclass of Ally class. they have Action(Player player, Enemy enemy) that difference work in each class.

 **Polymorphism**